-- market conditions in the broader stock market in general, or in our industry in particular; - actual or anticipated fluctuations in our quarterly financial or operating results or the quarterly financial or operating results of companies perceived to be similar to ours; - changes in the market's expectations about our operating results; - the public's reaction to our press releases, other public announcements and filings with the SEC; - the public's reaction to the number of unit reservations, financial projections and any other guidance or metrics that we may publicly disclose from time to time; - speculation in the press or investment community; - · actual or anticipated developments in our business, competitors' businesses or the competitive landscape generally; - the operating results failing to meet the expectation of securities analysts or investors in a particular period; - the timing of the achievement of objectives under our business plan and the timing and amount of costs we incur in connection therewith;

-- changes in financial estimates and recommendations by securities analysts concerning us or the market in general; - operating and stock price performance of other companies that investors deem comparable to ours; - changes in laws and regulations affecting our business; - commencement of, or involvement in, litigation or investigations involving us; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of our common stock available for public sale; - any major change in our Board or management; - sales of substantial amounts of our common stock by our directors, officers or significant stockholders or the perception that such sales could occur, including the expiration of the lock-up periods applicable to certain holders of our common stock pursuant to the Sponsor Agreement; - general economic and political conditions, such as recessions, interest rates, pandemics (such as COVID-19), inflation, changes in diplomatic and trade relationships, fluctuations in foreign currency exchange rates, acts of war or terrorism, and natural disasters; and - other risk factors listed in this section "Risk Factors."
+- market conditions in the broader stock market in general, or in our industry in particular; - actual or anticipated fluctuations in our quarterly financial or operating results or the quarterly financial or operating results of companies perceived to be similar to ours; - changes in the market's expectations about our operating results; - the public's reaction to our press releases, other public announcements and filings with the SEC; - the public's reaction to the number of unit reservations, financial projections and any other guidance or metrics that we may publicly disclose from time-to-time; - speculation in the press or investment community; - actual or anticipated developments in our business, competitors' businesses or the competitive landscape generally; - the operating results failing to meet the expectation of securities analysts or investors in a particular period; - the timing of the achievement of objectives under our business plan and the timing and amount of costs we incur in connection therewith; - changes in financial estimates and recommendations by securities analysts concerning us or the market in general; - operating and stock price performance of other companies that investors deem comparable to ours; - changes in laws and regulations affecting our business; - commencement of, or involvement in, litigation or investigations involving us; - · changes in our capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of our common stock available for public sale; - any major change in our Board or management; - sales of substantial amounts of our common stock by our directors, officers or significant stockholders or the perception that such sales could occur: - general economic and political conditions, such as recessions, interest rates, pandemics (such as COVID-19), inflation, government closures of banks and liquidity concerns at other financial institutions, changes in diplomatic and trade relationships, fluctuations in foreign currency exchange rates, acts of war or terrorism, and natural disasters; and - other risk factors listed in this section "Risk Factors."

 Broad market and industry factors may materially harm the market price of our securities irrespective of our operating performance.
 The stock market in general and Nasdaq have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the particular companies affected.
 The trading prices and valuations of these stocks, and of our securities, may not be predictable.
 A loss of investor confidence in the market for the stocks of other companies which investors perceive to be similar to ours could depress our stock price and the trading price of the 2026 Notes regardless of our business, prospects, financial conditions or results of operations.
-Broad market and industry factors, including, the impact of the conflict between Ukraine and Russia, natural disasters, the COVID-19 pandemic, and any other global pandemics, as well as general economic, political and market conditions such as recessions, inflation, or interest rate changes, may seriously affect the market price of our common stock and other securities, regardless of our actual operating performance.
+Broad market and industry factors, including global conflicts and other geopolitical events, natural disasters, the COVID-19 pandemic, and any other global pandemics, as well as general economic, political and market conditions such as recessions, inflation, government closures of banks and liquidity concerns at other financial institutions, or interest rate changes, may seriously affect the market price of our common stock and other securities, regardless of our actual operating performance.
 A decline in the market price of our securities also could adversely affect our ability to issue additional securities and our ability to obtain additional financing in the future.